kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ## Conclusion

 By following the steps outlined in this Quick Start Guide, you will be able to set up your environment for effective use of plugins, access essential project data, and install necessary plugins like Planet_Explorer.
-This setup will enable you to view, analyze, and manage geospatial data, including streamed imagery from NICFI and Google, as well as local data like Landsat images and vector data layers.
+This setup will enable you to view, analyse, and manage geospatial data, including streamed imagery from NICFI and Google, as well as local data like Landsat images and vector data layers.